 The proof is obvious.
-The rule for class attribute declaration is analogous, but belongs to a different category since attribute declarations are executed as components of class declarations.
+The rule for class attribute declaration is analogous, but belongs to a different category since attribute declarations are executed as components of class declarations; they belong to the category of class transformers.

 An enrichment of a current covering relations add new pairs of types to this relations and modifies cov-expression accordingly.
 This leads us to the following rule: